Drop-in Groups

 Time: 7-9 pm

 The 30-ish Group is a blend of a drop-in and discussion-based group.
 This is open to all 2SLGBTQIA+ people in their thirties and those who are also 29!
-Join our facilitators Paige and Meghan monthly on the third Tuesday for a night of chats, discussions, and games from 7PM until 9PM.
-This in-person program will have a restricted cap of 25 participants.
+Join our Facilitator Meghan and others monthly on the third Tuesday for a night of chats, discussions, and games from 7PM until 9PM.
+This in-person program will have a maximum of around 25 participants to keep things chill.

 Date: